DOT-111 tank car: Usage

 On 30 December 2013, a similar explosion occurred in Casselton, North Dakota causing the town to be evacuated.
-The BNSF train was 106 cars and 1.6 km long, of which at least 10 car were destroyed.
+The BNSF train was 106 cars and 1.6 km long, of which at least 10 cars were destroyed.
 Reports were that another train carrying grain and running to the opposite direction derailed first, causing the adjacent train with tank cars carrying oil from the Bakken formation to derail one minute later.
 Three days later, the US DOT PHMSA wrote that "Recent derailments and resulting fires indicate that the type of crude oil being transported from the Bakken region may be more flammable than traditional heavy crude oil...
 Based on preliminary inspections conducted after recent derailments in North Dakota, Alabama and Lac-Megantic, Quebec, involving Bakken crude oil [we mandate crude producers and shippers to] sufficiently degasify hazardous materials prior to and during transportation."

 The oil regulator for North Dakota stated in early December 2013 that he expected as much as 90 per cent of that state's oil would be carried by train in 2014, up from the current 60 per cent.
 The number of crude oil carloads hauled by U.S. railroads surged from 10,840 in 2009 to a projected 400,000 in 2013.
 In the third quarter of 2013, crude-by-rail shipments rose 44 percent from the previous year to 93,312 carloads, equivalent to about 740,000 barrels per day or almost one tenth of U.S. production.
 That was down 14 percent from the second quarter of 2013 due to narrower oil spreads that made costlier rail shipments less economic.

 On 7 January 2014, 17 cars of a 122-car train derailed and exploded near Plaster Rock, New Brunswick.
 Nobody was injured but about 150 people were evacuated.
 The petroleum products originated in Western Canada and were destined for the Irving Oil Refinery in St. John.